How Dental Insurance works

 Annual maximums

 Some dental plans place a cap on the total dollar amount the plan will cover for you in a given year, called an annual maximum.
 The annual maximum is important to consider, especially if it applies to more than one family member.
-Some plans will allow you to tap into your annual maximum’s value if you do not spend it all in one year.
+Some plans may allow you to tap into your annual maximum if you do not spend it all in one year.
 Some dental plans, for example, will allow you to roll over portions of your annual maximum that you do not use to the next year as long as you complete your preventive screenings.
 That can come in handy in the event you need major dental work.

 Cosmetic procedures